manahiyo831/RadioFieldAR/README.md

 ### An antenna with printed picture for tracking

 Plese use this one.
-The size should be 50mm*50mm. https://nomad-saving.com/wp-content/uploads/2016/03/NASA5-1-768x512.jpg
+The size should be around 50mm*50mm.

+https://nomad-saving.com/wp-content/uploads/2016/03/NASA5-1-768x512.jpg

 You can use the PC or smartphone's screen instead.